Sdfeagt/reaktortask/README.md

 Frontend was created using React library.
 It gets the data from backend using a GET request.
 Then it finds the drone that is closest to the nest and is currently violating the no-fly zone.
 Information about the closest drone and pilot is displayed  on top of the page.
 Below that is a list of all pilots that have violated the zone within the last 10 minutes.
 Sass was used to style the website.
 [Everblush](https://github.com/Everblush) was used as a color scheme.

-Some extra, not required information is also displayed, such as time when the information will be deleted and whether the drone is currently violating the zone.
+Some extra, not required information is also displayed, such as whether the drone is currently violating the zone.

 ## Installation